 Parental preparation is a pharmaceutical product that is given by other than oral routes.

 Transfusion fluids and injection are parenteral preparation.
-Injection are the sterile solution or suspension of drugs in aqueous or oily vehicle meant for introduction into the body by means of an injectable needle under or through one or more layers of the skin or mucous membrane.
+The injection is the sterile solution or suspension of drugs in an aqueous or oily vehicle meant for introduction into the body by means of an injectable needle under or through one or more layers of the skin or mucous membrane.

-injection should be sterile, isotonic and free from foreign particles, such as dust, fibres etc.
+the injection should be sterile, isotonic, and free from foreign particles, such as dust, fibers, etc.

 ADVANTAGES OF PARENTERAL PREPARATION

 2)The drugs which cannot be administered by the oral route, can be administered by this route.